ohsu-qin/qiprofile/doc/source/development.rst

   public feature set.
 The minor version is incremented when there is a backward-compatible functionality change.
 The patch version is incremented when there is a backward-compatible refactoring or bug fix.
-  The major version number is 0 prior to the initial public release.
+  The major version number is 0 for proof-of-concept releases, 1 for releases leading to initial public availability.
 Minor and patch version numbers begin at 1 rather than 0.

 * Add a new version as follows: